microsoft/jacdac/services/verifiedtelemetrysensor.md

     command retrain_fingerprint_template @ 0x081 {}

-This command will append a new template fingerprint to the `fingerprintTemplate'.
+This command will append a new template fingerprint to the `fingerprintTemplate`.
 Appending more fingerprints will increase the accuracy in detecting the telemetry status.